nate-dkz/Command-Prompt/Commands.md

 ``nslookup -type=mx <host>``

-Displays the MAC address, adapter name, and transport name for each network adapter on the computer
+Displays the MAC address, adapter name, and transport name for each network adapter on the computer.

 ``getmac -v``